ninesmp75/SoFiAX_services/README.md

 ### Production

-To get this working in a production setting you will need to run `python manage.py migrate` and create a user for accessing the admin console.

-Once you have successfully migrated and created the superuser, you can deploy the services in detached mode
+You will have to run migrations and create a superuser prior being able to access the services.
+Once you have completed preparations, you can deploy the services on a virtual machine with the following command

 ```
-docker-compose up -d
+docker-compose up -f remote.yml -d
 ```